blue sky with clouds

 • The provision of advice on project finance and project-related corporate finance

-They categorise environmental and social impacts as high, moderate or low, based on the environmental and social standards of the International Finance Corporation (IFC), a member of the World Bank Group.
+The EP classify environmental and social impacts as high, moderate or low, based on the environmental and social standards of the International Finance Corporation (IFC), a member of the World Bank Group.
 These environmental and social standards are set out in the IFC's so-called “Performance Standards”, as well as in the Environmental, Health, and Safety (EHS) Guidelines of the World Bank Group.
-The standards are used to assess the consequences of using particular technologies (such as offshore wind farms, overland rail transport).

 Applying the Equator Principles at KfW IPEX-Bank

-KfW IPEX-Bank bases its financing activities on the Equator Principles and also conducts its business according to its own Sustainability Guideline, which exceeds the requirements of the Equator Principles by categorising all financing activities and not just those products described above.
+KfW IPEX-Bank conducts its financing and advisory activities in line with the Equator Principles and operates business in accordance with its own Sustainability Guideline, which goes beyond the Equator Principles by categorising all financing activities, not only the products listed above.

 Further Information: